The Cucumber documentation is open source and anyone is welcome to contribute. In fact, we’d really appreciate your help!

 It’s great to get feedback on your writing.
 Start out with small changes, then wait for feedback from other contributors on the pull request.

-You can hop into the Cucumber Slack channel #docs to discuss or ask questions.
+You can hop into the Cucumber Discord to discuss or ask questions.

 What to contribute

-A great way to start contributing is to answer a question on the Cucumber Slack or the mailing list.
+A great way to start contributing is to answer a question on the Cucumber Discord or the GitHub Discussion Board.
 You can add the answer to a question to the docs, if it is currently missing.

 You can also add the question to the FAQ page, with a link to the relevant part of the documentation.